Skip to main content

 Perimetry is the name given to the measurement of the visual field.
 The current standard clinical test of the visual field involves asking patients to view a screen and press a button each time they see a small spot of light appearing briefly in their peripheral vision.

 The objective is to find the dimmest spot that can be detected at multiple locations in the visual field and determine if visual field loss has occurred or progressed.
-However, the design of the test was based on legacy tests from over 40 years ago and is likely not optimal for accurate and precise measurements of changes in the visual field.
+However, the test design was based on legacy tests from over 40 years ago and is likely not optimal for accurate and precise measurements of changes in the visual field.

 Our proposed method

-Our novel method of testing the visual field will tap into biomarkers for glaucoma that were more recently published by our group.
+Our novel method of testing the visual field will tap into biomarkers for glaucoma that our group more recently published.

-Our research showed that the way the human eye and visual system gathers light over a surface, and over time, is affected in early glaucoma.
-Tapping into these anomalies may enable earlier detection of subtle visual field changes for people with the condition, or those at risk of it, as well as more precise determinations of progression over time.
+Our research showed that the way the human eye and visual system gather light over a surface and over time is affected in early glaucoma.
+Tapping into these anomalies may enable earlier detection of subtle visual field changes for people with the condition or those at risk of it, as well as more precise determinations of progression over time.

 This is especially important since earlier detection of glaucoma or its progression may lead to earlier and potentially more successful treatment.